Most people don´t consider that your progressive glasses can correlate with neck pain if used incorrectly.

 What Has the Antireflective Coating to Do with Neck Pain?

-Get you some good glasses and plow through the work while your vision and neck stays relaxed.
+Get you some good glasses and plow through the work while your vision and neck stay relaxed.

 I hope you found something important to you in this article.
 Thank you for your time.